Faeryn/Outward_LegacyUpgrade/README.md

 </details>
 <details>
     <summary>Spoiler</summary>
-    Damage is spread evenly between each item you have equipped, so if you have multiple items equipped, each of them will bond slower.
+    Damage is spread evenly between each item you have equipped, so if you have multiple items with Legacy Bond enchantment equipped, each of them will bond slower.
 </details>
 <details>
     <summary>Spoiler</summary>